 I started Tales of Urban Living a couple years back as a creative excercise.
 At the time I was calling it a “blo-vel”, a blog that is an unfolding story which is happening in real time.
 Another term I used for it was “sensationalized non-fiction”.
 I knows it's a fine line.
 I ditched that idea, so essentially what it has evolved into is a creative exercise in voice and content—in writing, photography, podcasting, and moving making—and an experiment in surrender, travel, and freedom.

-I'm a 36-year old writer living out my days in the Northwest corner of the United States in a little town called Seattle.
+I'm a writer living out my days in the Northwest corner of the United States in a little town called Seattle.
 While quietly yearning for a life of travel and self-expression, by day I'm a marketing and advertising grunt, churning out copy for Fortune 500 companies.
-By night—in bars, restaurants, record shops, music venues, and coffee houses—I dawn my cape and notebook and seek out writers, musicians, and other artists in search of ideas and inspiration.
+By night—in bars, restaurants, record shops, music venues, and coffee houses—I don my cape and notebook and seek out writers, musicians, and other artists in search of ideas and inspiration.

 I could be your neighbor, perhaps you work with me, perhaps I ride the bus with you, or perhaps I'm the gent in the corner of the coffee shop furiously pounding away on the keys of my laptop.
 Everyone has a story and a voice—and this is mine.